SujayTalanki/SujayTalanki/README.md

 - 👋 Hi, I’m @SujayTalanki
-- 👀 I’m a Data Science major at University of California, San Diego (Junior).
-I am looking for an internship in the Data Science field
+- 👀 I’m a Data Science major at University of California, San Diego (Senior).
+I am looking for experience in the Data Science field
-- 🌱 I’m currently learning about basic machine learning classification and model testing/selection methods k
+- 🌱 I’m interested in machine learning, AI, and LLM applications.
+I also want to learn more about cloud computing k
 <!---
 SujayTalanki/SujayTalanki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.